efflore/ui-element/README.md

 ## What is UIElement?

 `UIElement` is a base class for your reactive Web Components.
-It extends the native `HTMLElement` class and adds 1 public property and 4 methods that allow you to implement inter- and intra-component reactivity with ease.
+It extends the native `HTMLElement` class and adds 1 static function, 1 public property and 5 methods that allow you to implement inter- and intra-component reactivity with ease.
+You extend the base class `UIElement` and call the static `define()` function on it to register a tag name in the `CustomElementsRegistry`.

 It will parse attributes in `attributeChangedCallback()` and assign the values to reactive properties according to the mapping to key and primitive type in the `attributeMap` property of your component.
 By declaratively setting `static observedAttributes` and `attributeMap` you will almost never have to override `attributeChangedCallback()`.
 Your reactive states will be automatically setup with initial values from attributes.